turingschool/lesson_plans/ruby_02-web_applications_with_ruby/exploring_apis.markdown

 ### Extension to the Extension

 Incorporate SMS messaging in your ToolChest so that an admin gets a text every time someone creates a new tool.

+### Extension to the Extension's Extension

+Replace the SMS with a phone call.
+Create functionality so that the admin hears the name and price of the tool was created and can press a button to approve or deny the tool's existence.